 A construction loan can be used for big structural renovations too (like extending the house or adding on a deck) but not for smaller cosmetic renovations (like updating the kitchen and bathrooms).

-After the lender has all this information, the lender may send someone out to value the land and give a valuation of the to-be-completed home.
+The lender may then send someone out to give a valuation of the to-be-completed home.
 Once the lender has received this valuation, they may give you authority to proceed by approving you for a construction loan.

-After this, the normal process for getting a home loan follows, and you'll need to make a deposit on the property as you would with a standard home loan.
+After this, the normal qualifying process for a home loan follows, and you'll need to make a deposit on the property as you would with a standard home loan.
 This means you'll still need:

-If you're thinking about taking out a construction loan, our construction loan is perfect if you plan to buy land and construct a home or are completing extensive renovations to your existing property.
+loans.com.au's construction loan is perfect if you plan to buy land and construct a home or if you're completing extensive renovations to your existing property.
 Our construction loan offers a competitive interest rate that converts to our market-leading Offset variable home loan once the construction of your new home is complete.